 Note: It is not possible to set up a Master Key once you've already lost your sign-in 2FA.

 Option 2: Use your 2FA backup code if you recorded it during the initial 2FA setup process.

 Change your 2FA as soon as you regain access to your account.
 Using a backup of a 2FA that's on a lost phone is not secure.

-Option 3: Fill out the Account Access Issues form.
+Option 3: Submit a request to our support team for sign-in troubleshooting.
 Once submitted, an agent will follow up via email to lift the 2FA from your account so you can enable it on your device again.